zlepper/itlt/TechnicalDocumentation.md

     -   Once it has determined the launcher, it returns a new instance of the relevant launcher class that implements `client.launchers.DetectedLauncher`
         - Launcher classes that don't support a feature yet (such as getting the modpack's icon) should `return null` on the appropriate methods and itlt should handle it gracefully
         - The use of instancing and implementing an interface with a bunch of classes helps reduce the amount of logic code in this case as we don't need to check what launcher we're running on before running launcher-specific modpack display name detection code.
--   What does `Technic#getModpackDisplayName()` do?
-    -   It parses the Technic Launcher's `cache.json` file for our packSlug and grabs the value associated to the `displayName` key
--   What does `MultiMC#getModpackDisplayName()` do?
-    -   It parses the MultiMC `instance.cfg` file in the root `.minecraft` folder we're running from and grabs the value associated to the `name` key
--   What does `CurseClient#getModpackDisplayName()` do?
-    -   It parses the `.minecraftinstance.json` and grabs the value associated to the `name` key
 -   What's the inheritance model and how does it work in this case?
     -   `LauncherUtils#getDetectedLauncher()` returns a new instance of a class that implements DetectedLauncher.
     -   Said class `@Override`s relevant methods